 Whether you are already a devoted lover of art or just a casual observer, Van Gogh: The Immersive Experience is likely to capture your imagination in unexpected ways!
-I’m so thrilled to partner with this creative exhibit to bring you an inside look at what a visit to one of the Texas locations of Van Gogh: The Immersive Experience was like for our family.
+I’m so thrilled to partner with Fever to show you this creative exhibit, and to bring you an inside look at what a visit to one of the Texas locations of Van Gogh: The Immersive Experience was like for our family.

 Our entire family walked away from this experience with so much more understanding of who Vincent Van Gogh was as a person, and why his art was so one of a kind.
 On our way home, we kept peppering each other with facts we had learned.

 “Did you see he was most likely color blind?”
 “Yes!
 Did you know he admitted himself into the mental asylum?”
 Our conversations about this exhibit have lasted well over the last week.
 Because patrons are able to walk freely through the rooms and read and experience information at their own pace – we all learned about and experienced Van Gogh’s art differently!

 Van Gogh: The Immersive Experience Dallas is being hosted at Choctaw Stadium (formerly Globe Life Park), 1090 Ballpark Way, Arlington, TX 76011

 If this experience is on your must do list (and I think it should be!) one of the first things worth noting before you visit this exhibit, is that although the location is noted as Dallas – it is actually located right next to Dallas in Arlington, TX.

 A fun perk of visiting the experience at this location, is the chance to visit the former home of the Texas Rangers baseball team from 1994-2019.
 We could see the field and stadium as we entered the exhibit which was fun for the baseball buffs in our party!